The Early Radio London Fab Forties

 Wimple Winch's singles are extremely collectable, with mint copies of What's Been Done valued at over £160.
 (Click on the picture for an Amazon link to more information about the Record Collector Rare Record Price Guide.)

-On Tuesday, April 19th at Wycombe Town Hall.
+at Wycombe Town Hall.
 The group holding the #1 Fab 40 slot, The Alan Price Set appeared.
-I can recall no reason for them not joining the KC, but it is possible that this was one of the rare occasions when we Knees Club Officials were not allowed backstage.
-This was also the day when Chris Denning (#211) joined Big L.
+I can recall no reason for them not joining the Knees Club, but it is possible that this was one of the rare occasions when we KC Officials were not allowed backstage to sign them up.
+The only other time I can recall this happening was at the appearance of Herman's Hermits who were smuggled out of the building to avoid their fans.

-Dave Cash left Big L. This was the last day of the school Easter holidays, and Club Official and schoolfriend Mozz (#2) and I walked all the way from Wycombe to Slough (a distance of about 15 miles!) to check on the welfare of the knees of the newly-joined member #172, Alan Bown, and take him a copy of the latest Knees Monthly.
+This was the last day of the school Easter holidays, and Club Official and schoolfriend Mozz (member #2) and I walked all the way from Wycombe to Slough (a distance of about 15 miles!) to check on the welfare of the knees of the newly-joined member #172, Alan Bown, and take him a copy of the latest Knees Monthly.
 When we finally turned up on his doorstep after walking all day, we suddenly discovered we could scarcely think of anything to say to him.
+We then realised something that had slipped our attention, namely, how we would get home again!
+My long-suffering mother had to drive over and fetch us.

 Tune in next week for another Big L Fab 40!